grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

    Alternatively, click **Apply** if you want to see your changes applied to the dashboard first.
 Then click the save icon in the dashboard header.

-1. Enter a summary of your dashboard changes.
+1. Enter a summary of your dashboard changes or have Grafana create one using [generative AI features][].

-   Alternatively, Grafana can generate a summary for you using the OpenAI integration.
-Learn more in the [Set up generative AI features for dashboards documentation][].

-1. Enter a title for your dashboard and select a folder, if applicable.
+1. Enter a title for your dashboard or have Grafana create one using [generative AI features][]

-   Alternatively, Grafana can generate a dashboard title for you using the OpenAI integration.
-Learn more in the [Set up generative AI features for dashboards documentation][].
+1. Select a folder, if applicable.
 1. Click **Save**.
 1. To add more panels to the dashboard, click **Add** in the dashboard header and select **Visualization** in the drop-down.